AkintolaRichard/fix_friends/README.md

     app: the object created inside of main.py with the line app = FastAPI().
     --reload: make the server restart after code changes.
 Only use for development.

+## Requests
+    POST: to create data.
+    GET: to read data.
+    PUT: to update data.
+    DELETE: to delete data.

 ## AUTHORS
 * **Justin Akinyi**
 <justakinyi1@gmail.com>